Scott Schumacher enters his eighth season as the Buccaneers' athletic director and head men's basketball coach.

 Twenty-five of 29 years have been spent as a head basketball coach in the Region XIV Conference.
 Schumacher previously coached league rivals Paris Junior College and Kilgore College, and is the only coach in TEAC history to lead two different programs to a conference championship.
 Prior to Blinn College, Schumacher was the athletic director and head basketball coach at North Dakota State College of Science, leading the Wildcats to a national tournament bid and three conference championships.

-In addition to his duties as a head coach, Schumacher has also served two terms as president of the NJCAA Basketball Coaches Association, a position voted upon by his colleagues.
+In addition to his duties as a head coach, Schumacher also has served two terms as president of the NJCAA Basketball Coaches Association, a position voted upon by his colleagues.
 During his time with the association, he was the committee chair for the NJCAA Basketball Coaches Hall of Fame selection committee.
 As the president, he began the NJCAA Basketball Coaches All-Star game, which is now played during the prestigious basketball coaching clinic held annually in Las Vegas.
 For his work, the Scott Schumacher Sportsmanship Award is given annually to an all-star participant.
-He is currently serving on the Board of Directors for the Texas Association of Basketball Coaches.
+He is currently serves on the Board of Directors for the Texas Association of Basketball Coaches.

 From 2005-09, Schumacher served on the USA Basketball Collegiate Selection Committee along with coaching legends such as the University of Kansas head coach Bill Self, Syracuse head coach Jim Boeheim, and Michigan State head coach Tom Izzo.